 The digestive or GI tract breaks down food so that it can be absorbed into the bloodstream.
-Some tract disorders are GERD, peptic ulcers, celiac disease and colitis.
+Tract disorders include GERD, ulcers, celiac disease, and colitis.

 Cholesterol has vital jobs in our bodies.
-Excess LDL cholesterol is bad; HDL cholesterol is good.
+Excess LDL cholesterol is bad, but HDL cholesterol is good.
 Our diet helps to control the ratio between the two forms.

 Telomeres protect the ends of chromosomes.
 Telomerase is an enzyme that stops telomeres from shortening.
 They may both play a role in cancer and aging.